memgraph/docs/mage/how-to-guides/create-a-new-module-python.md

 Now in order to import, query and test a module, check out the [following page](/mage/how-to-guides/run-a-query-module).

-Feel free to create an issue or open a pull request on our [Github repo](https://github.com/memgraph/mage) to speed up the development.<br/>
+Feel free to create an issue or open a pull request on our [GitHub repo](https://github.com/memgraph/mage) to speed up the development.<br/>
 Also, don't forget to throw us a star on GitHub. :star: